betterscientificsoftware/bssw.io/CuratedContent/SwTestingTutorialTutorialsPoint.md

-# An Introduction to Software Testing Tutorial from TutorialsPoint
+# An Introduction to a Software Testing Tutorial from TutorialsPoint

-Softare testing is an imporant part of the software development life cycle.
+Software testing is an imporant part of the software development lifecycle.
 Do you understand the software testing processes and frameworks involved?

 Resource information | Details
 :--- | :---